mantidproject/mantid/docs/source/tutorials/muon_GUI_course/the_tabs_fitting.rst

 Follow the instructions below in order to sequentially fit a function to a range of data.

-1. Load the data sets from EMU00019631-EMU00019634.
+1. Load the data sets from `EMU00019631-EMU00019634`.
-2. Set up a function where StaticKuboToyabe and ExpDecayMuon are added together in the Fitting tab.
+2. Set up a function where `StaticKuboToyabe` and `ExpDecayMuon` are added together in the Fitting tab.
-3. Navigate to the Sequential Fitting tab and click Sequential Fit.
+3. Navigate to the Sequential Fitting tab and click `Sequentially fit all`.
-4. To make a custom selection of data to fit, click on the run number in the table below, and then click Sequential Fit.
+4. To make a custom selection of data to fit, click on the run number in the table below, and then click `Fit selected`.
+5. The plot will automatically show the selected fit.
+Use this to check all of the fits.

 .. figure:: /images/thetabsfittingfig31.gif
     :align: center